 COMS W4999 | Computing and the Humanities |

-Candidates are required to complete two of the following 6xxx-level courses.
-If you are interested in a 6998 topics course, please consult the “Journalism+CS” column http://www.cs.columbia.edu/education/ms/topics-courses/.
+Students must take two of the following 6xxx-level courses to satisfy the Track Elective course requirement.
+If you are interested in a 6998 topics course, please consult the “Journalism+CS” column here: http://www.cs.columbia.edu/education/ms/topics-courses/.
 Courses with an “x” have been pre-approved.
 Courses with “no” have been explicitly not approved.
-In all other cases, please contact the CS advisor to ensure the course is applicable for the degree.
+In all other cases, please contact the CS advisor to ensure the course is applicable to the degree.

 Courses that satisfy Core or Required Track requirements are also acceptable for the Elective Track.